Marijn-dev/semble/README.md

 ```
 defines a Van der Pol system with control amplitudes sampled from a standard
 normal distribution every 0.5 seconds, initial state sampled from a standard
-normal distribution, and depending on the configuration, a parameter of 1.0 or uniformly sampled between 0.0 and 2.0.
+normal distribution, and, depending on the configuration, a parameter of 1.0 or uniformly sampled between 0.0 and 2.0.
 If we save its contents as `example_vdp_spec.yaml`, we can sample and plot the
 resulting trajectories by running
 ```sh